The Car Connection INFINITI QX80 Overview

 The QX80 also comes with the Infiniti dealer experience, something that rivals like Lincoln and Cadillac still can't quite match, more than 25 years down the road.

 Updates for 2017 included standard trailer sway control, pedestrian detection for the forward emergency braking system, and changes to the interior and exterior color palettes.
 The 2018 version was revised with a new face and some interior improvements.
 In 2019, automatic emergency braking became standard on all versions.

 The Infiniti QX80's lineage stretches all the way back to the 2004 model year, when the then-QX56 was launched as a more luxurious spin-off of the big, bruising Nissan Armada full-size SUV.
 Built in Mississippi right next to the Armada, both vehicles rode on a version of the Titan pickup's body-on-frame platform.
 While there were almost no mechanical differences when compared to its cheaper kin, the QX56 was more plush.
 Both vehicles used the Titan's sole powertrain—a 5.6-liter V-8 that over time saw its output climb to 320 hp and 393 lb-ft of torque.

-With a choice of rear- or four-wheel drive and a standard five-speed automatic, the QX56 was a brawny machine that could tow up to 9,000 pounds.
-In other ways, it came up short.
-The interior wasn't as luxurious as competition like the Cadillac Escalade and Lincoln Navigator.
-To fix that, flaw, Infiniti upgraded the cabin of the QX56 with better materials, while it also facelifted the sport-ute and added new audio and navigation features.
+With a choice of rear- or four-wheel drive and a standard 5-speed automatic, the QX56 was a brawny machine that could tow up to 9,000 pounds.
+In other ways, however, it came up short.
+The interior wasn't as luxurious as those of competitors like the Cadillac Escalade and Lincoln Navigator.
+To fix that flaw, Infiniti upgraded the cabin of the QX56 with better materials, while it also face-lifted the sport-ute and added new audio and navigation features.